Houston, Tranquility Base here. The Eagle has landed ~ Neil Armstrong Apollo 11 Lunar Module, Sea of Tranquility , The Moon July 19, 1969 UTC

 Renewable Energy – Why it Doesn’t Work

-Renewables of the holy grail, solar and wind, simply don’t make enough energy or in the case of wind don’t make enough consistent and reliable energy.
+Renewables of the environmental holy grail, solar and wind, simply don’t make enough energy or in the case of wind don’t make enough consistent and reliable energy.
 The electrical grid needs a base or static load, the former types of energy just don’t provide that kind of power to keep the grid stable on their own.
 We all know that if it’s dark out or the wind isn’t blowing that you get zero energy from these sources but what if the wind is blowing and the sun is out and you try to power industry during work hours?
-Without enough power the grid becomes imbalanced and lead to drops in frequency of electricity down the line which equates to broken electrical equipment, tripped breakers, fires, brown outs, black outs you name it.
-The grid needs a solid power base to drive it whether that be from equally renewable sources like Nuclear & Hydropower and not so renewable sources like fossil fuels.
+Without enough power the grid becomes imbalanced and leads to drops in frequency of electricity down the line which equates to broken electrical equipment, tripped breakers, fires, brown outs, black outs you name it.
+The grid needs a solid power base to drive it whether that be from equally renewable sources like Nuclear, Geothermal & Hydropower and not so renewable sources like fossil fuels.

 Solar Cells aka The Solar Fallacy

 This one is the most perplexing.
 How did the weakest form of energy generation somehow become the utopia of environmental crusaders?
 Solar cells haven’t seen any scientific progress in ~ 30 years, the efficiency ratio is still hovering around 20%.
 The only thing that has changed is the price.
 Putting a solar cell(s) on your house is a great idea if you have access to southern skies but to think powering the nation and the world with it is completely absurd and the proliferation of the idea is nothing short of deception.
 The International Space Station has a lot of solar cells but doesn’t hover in a geosynchronous orbit so how does it not fall to earth from 250 miles high?
-It does it the old fashioned way with a service module that burns chemical fuels to keep it there and adjust its translational movement when necessary.
+It does it the old fashioned way with a service module that burns chemical fuels to maintain the proper speed to avoid orbital decay and adjust its translational movement when necessary.
 Deep space probes rotate in zero gravity for a reason even though they have solar cells, the further you move away from the sun the less intensity.
 The craft’s use centrifugal force via rotation to keep the fuel in the tanks pushed up against the inlets when they need to use power for course adjustments.
 Otherwise the fuel could be anywhere in the tank, as they get closer to empty even more so.
 Check out the temps on any planet closer to the edge of the Solar System and you’ll grasp the picture very quickly.

 For a solar cell to have any success it has to be close to the Equator.
 For every degree you move north or south from the equator you lose 1.5% of the suns intensity, you also obviously lose seasonal sun.
 At the bottom of Oregon we are at 42 degrees latitude at the top 45 degrees and change.
 At 45 degrees we’re at 70% of the suns intensity max, when its out, and being that far from the equator you also need to work in the 100 year cycle of the Earth’s Precession or try to adjust for it.
 Solar cells also provide a weak link to the grid.
 With a weak link you lose Electrical Resistance.
 For any solar power plant that produces very little power you’ll see it’s output expressed in kilowatts.
 For hourly capacity energy plants outputs are stated in Megawatts, for annual capacities Gigawatts.
 When you read how a solar plant produces a million kilowatts per year it sounds impressive but it’s nothing more than 1000 megawatts or the amount of power that the US’s largest nuclear plant makes in ~20 minutes or the thermal plant in Klamath Falls makes in an hour and 20 minutes, Biomass One in White City OR maybe a day.
 The cost of this endeavor goes way past the return on it and simple science proves it.